- Can transform the look of your property

 - No reduction to floor area of rooms

-Installation will normally take between 2-4 weeks, depending on the size of your home and prevailing weather conditions.
+- Installation normally takes between 2-4 weeks, depending on the size of your home and prevailing weather conditions

-For those homes that are not suitable for external insulation, our installer can offer you an interior solution.
+For homes that are not suitable for external insulation, internal solid wall insulation could be a suitable option.